How Communities Foster Senior Socialization in Assisted Living

 Shared social spaces increase connections.

-Shared social spaces such as game rooms, movie theaters, and hobby rooms encourage connections between neighbors who have similar interests.
-For instance, residents who love the outdoors can connect while walking on-site pathways or chatting on the patio or in the garden.
+Shared social spaces, such as game rooms, movie theaters, and hobby rooms, encourage connections between neighbors who have similar interests.
+For instance, residents who love the outdoors can connect while walking the pathways within the community, relaxing with coffee or tea on the patio, or exploring the gardens.
 The community restaurants, fitness center, and salon are also places where neighbors congregate and naturally begin conversations throughout the day.

 Common experiences build friendships.

 Beyond the community design, assisted living communities also foster connections by giving residents the opportunity to share an experience with friends.
-At Cedarhurst Senior Living communities, our life enrichment programs, events, and trips are the perfect way to meet up with neighbors or make a new friend.
-Residents are able to strike up a conversation over a shared experience like an outdoor concert, a trip to the new restaurant in town, or a yoga group fitness class.
+At Cedarhurst, our life enrichment programs, events, and trips are the perfect way to meet up with neighbors or make new friends.
+Residents can strike up a conversation over a shared experience, such as an outdoor concert, a trip to the new restaurant in town, or a yoga or other group fitness class.

-Finally, assisted living communities create opportunities for connection during dining experiences.
-At Cedarhurst Senior Living communities, our teams recognize that a meal is more than good food.
-It’s a social experience that connects residents every time they pull up a seat at the table.
-We love seeing residents make plans together over breakfast or catch up on the day’s activities over dinner.
+Assisted living communities create opportunities for connection during dining experiences.
+At Cedarhurst, our teams recognize that a meal is more than good food.
+It’s also a social experience that connects residents every time they pull up a seat at the table.

 Settling in and making friends at Cedarhurst is easy.

-At Cedarhurst Senior Living communities, we make the transition to community life even easier with our Pair to Prepare™ program.
-New residents are welcome to invite a family member to stay with them for their first few days and nights, giving everyone confidence as they begin this new life story.
+At Cedarhurst, we make the transition to community life easier with our Pair to Prepare™ program.
+New residents are welcome to invite a family member to stay with them for their first few days and nights, giving everyone confidence during the resident’s first few days in the community.

-Assisted living communities are vibrant and bustling hubs of activity and connection.
-It’s no wonder residents thrive once they move in; there are ample opportunities to make a new friend right out their front door.
-This extra socialization that happens daily is just the wellness boost that residents need to feel valued, loved, and healthy.
+Assisted living communities are designed around engaging events and connections with ample opportunities for residents to make new friends while participating in activities they enjoy.
+This daily socialization is just the wellness boost that residents need to feel supported and healthy.

 Ready to see the community?